Part of the Brain Injury Team

-Kate is a solicitor specialising in medical negligence.
-She joined Bolt Burdon Kemp as a newly qualified solicitor in November 2016.
+Kate is a Senior Solicitor and specialises in cases where adults have suffered brain injuries due to negligence.
+She completed her training at a personal injury firm in London and joined Bolt Burdon Kemp as a newly-qualified solicitor in November 2016.

 Kate completed her law degree at the University of Limerick in 2010 and also holds a Masters degree in Criminology and Criminal Justice from University College Dublin.
-After finishing her studies, she worked as a court reporter in Australia for one year, where she was particularly interested in Coroner’s inquests, where a court investigates the circumstances of a death.
+Following her legal studies, she worked as a court reporter in Australia.

 - Association of Personal Injury Lawyers (APIL) – Senior Litigator

 - Acquired Brain Injury London member (ABIL)